-- Division expenditures are expected to be \$33,030 lower than budgeted a reduction of 12.7 percent. - The variance is attributable to lower expenditures for personnel costs due to partial year vacancy, and lower than anticipated contractual tree maintenance and removal costs.
+- Division Expenditures are expected to be \$33,030 lower than budgeted a reduction of 12.7 percent. - The variance is attributable to lower expenditures for personnel costs due to partial year vacancy, and lower than anticipated contractual tree maintenance and removal costs.

-- Division expenditures are \$70,547 higher an increase of 27 percent compared to budgeted expenditures in FY21. - The variance is attributable to increases in personnel costs due to full year of the Urban Forest Manager; an increase in funding of an intern position from 12 to 24 weeks; and \$36,000 for a tree canopy pilot program. - The Division has 1 FTE. - Contractual services account for \$201,000 or 61 percent of the division expenditures and include \$120,000 for tree removal and maintenance, \$25,000 for public tree planting, \$15,000 for private tree planting support through the bulk buy rebate, \$5,000 for consulting services and \$36,000 for a tree canopy pilot program.
+- Division Expenditures are \$34,547 higher an increase of 13 percent compared to budgeted expenditures in FY21. - The variance is attributable to increases in personnel costs due to full year of the Urban Forest Manager and an increase in funding of an intern position from 12 to 24 weeks. - The Division has 1 FTE. - The contractual services account for \$165,000 or 56 percent of the division expenditures and include \$120,000 for tree removal and maintenance, \$25,000 for public tree planting, \$15,000 for private tree planting support through the bulk buy rebate and \$5,000 for consulting services.